k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 Click for more information about [customizing the replace sequence logic](/articles/19_Broadway/actors/08_sequence_implementation_guide.md#custom-sequence-mapping).

-## Step 3 - Create, Load, and Delete Flows
+## Step 3 - Create, Load and Delete Flows

 - In this step you will run the generic **createFlowsFromTemplates.flow** from the Shared Objects Broadway folder in order to create the delete and load flows under the LU.
 The flow gets the following input parameters: